wildjo/SKRotationDemo/readme.md

 ## Why is this here?

 Writing my first SpriteKit iOS app, I wanted the app to be able to handle different device orientations. iOS has built-in rotation animations and I wanted to replace them with an animation of my own.
 I spent several weeks trying to find a way to replace the built-in rotations, but only found ways to supplement the built-in rotation animations, and no way to replace them.

 So, I set about learning how to build my own.
 This is the result of that.
 It may not be the correct way.
 There may be a better way, but I couldn't find it.
-If you have a better way, please feel free to leave a note here.'
+If you have a better way, please feel free to leave a note here.

 ## What does it do?

 Rotates a sprite in response to changes in device orientation.

 ## How is it done?

 This sample code is based off of a new Xcode project.

 * File: New: Project ->
 * Game